-For these reasons, it’s imperative that you seek a modification to a spousal maintenance order in Missouri if there has been a substantial and continuing change is circumstances.
-Just keep in mind that while petitioning for any modification, you’re still responsible for paying the original amount unless ordered otherwise by the court.
+For these reasons, you must seek a modification to a spousal maintenance order in Missouri if there has been a substantial and continuing change in circumstances.
+Remember that while petitioning for any modification, you’re still responsible for paying the original amount unless ordered otherwise by the court.

 Also, petitions to modify spousal maintenance don’t always succeed – even if a petitioner is experiencing financial hardship.
-This is especially true when a judge believes a petitioner is responsible for their own financial hardship or purposely caused it to get out of paying maintenance.
+This is especially true when a judge believes a petitioner is responsible for their financial hardship or purposely caused it to get out of paying maintenance.

 Quick action may reduce delays and help you avoid liability for maintenance (alimony) debt.

 Contact Galmiche Law Firm, P.C.
 Today

-When you are facing legal action due to spousal maintenance debt, an experienced attorney can provide the legal support and services you need to reach a better outcome.
-With more than 35 years of combined experience, Galmiche Law Firm, P.C. can provide the assistance you need help with alimony debt.
+When facing legal action due to spousal maintenance debt, an experienced attorney can provide the legal support and services you need to reach a better outcome.
+With more than 40 years of combined experience, Galmiche Law Firm, P.C. can provide the assistance you need help with alimony debt.